AdityaKumarMohanty/crm-frontend/README.md

-This is the Frontend implementation click here to see full application ==> https://github.com/AdityaKumarMohanty/crm-fullstack.git
+This is the Frontend implementation click here to see fullstack application ==> https://github.com/AdityaKumarMohanty/crm-fullstack.git

 <h1 align="center" id="title">CRM SYSTEM</h1>